 Soil is the foundation of any vegetable garden, if it is treated well it will reward you.
-Year by year soil needs to conditioned and improved to accommodate the demands of cultivation and the weather.
+Year by year soil needs to to accommodate the demands of cultivation and the weather.
 Here are some supplements that will boost the health of your garden.

 Manure.
 Farmyard manure from cattle, chickens, sheep or horses, with a high nutrient and trace element content, is ideal for improving and conditioning the soil.
 It will help the structure of the soil, boost the nutrient content and then continue to release nutrients slowly into the bed over the growing season.
 Only well rotted manure, that has been left to break down for six months to reduce the excessively high nitrogen content, should be used directly on the soil.